 You may provide Personal Information when you access bucharest.bigdataweek.com website, when you request information about the event, when you purchase tickets and use our services, when you communicate with Esolutions via phone calls, email, web forms, social media and other such methods of communication, when you subscribe to Esolutions marketing collaterals, attend our events or provide us services.

 We may also automatically collect information about you via cookies or other similar technologies.

 You can find out more about this in our Cookies and similar technologies policy, also available on our website.

 We may receive information about you from third parties we work closely with (such as business partners, service providers, sub-contractors, etc.).

 Any Personal Information that you choose to submit via the Big Data Week website, related blogs or forums may be read and collected.

-Bigstep may engage the services of third-party partners which, in the process of supplying services to Bigstep, may collect Personal Information about you, which may include your name, email address and online activity.
+Esolutions may engage the services of third-party partners which, in the process of supplying services to Esolutions, may collect Personal Information about you, which may include your name, email address and online activity.